aksithavijay/aksithavijay/README.md

 My experience in **Data Analytics + Generative AI** has also given me the opportunity to work with data from a business perspective — transforming raw information into insights that can support decision-making.

-I've worked with tools including **SQL, Excel, Python, and Power BI** to analyze data and develop dashboards that communicate important trends and metrics clearly.
+I've worked with **SQL, Excel, Python, and Power BI** to analyze data and develop dashboards that communicate important trends and metrics clearly.

 ### 📈 Dashboard Portfolio — Coming Soon

-I'm currently preparing several of my data analytics and dashboard projects for GitHub, including work focused on:
+I'm currently preparing my data analytics and dashboard work for GitHub, including projects involving:

 - 📊 **Interactive Power BI dashboards**
 - 🗄️ **SQL-based data analysis**